hyosung11/Launch-School/journal.md

 10:40 It even says this isn't a linear learning process.
 I have to poo and then thinking about going into the basement to study as I haven't done that yet.

+10:56 At the dining room table now.

+11;44 Short rest with eyes closed and ready to do block scope.

+12:30 Taking a break to read *A Mind for Numbers* and then make lunch.
+I've got a little more left in Lesson 2 to review and then I'll be ready to take the Lesson 2 Quiz 1 later today.
+Then I'll have next week to work on exercises.
+Fun stuff.